 - 1/2 teaspoon dried oregano

 - 1 clove garlic, minced

-- 1 Tbsp gluten-free Worcestershire sauce (note, Lea & Perrins is gluten-free in the U.S., but not in Canada)
+- 1 Tablespoon gluten-free Worcestershire sauce (note, Lea & Perrins is gluten-free in the U.S., but not in Canada)

-- 3 Tbsp gluten-free steak sauce (I used Hp steak sauce, my family’s favorite)
+- 3 Tablespoons gluten-free steak sauce (I used Hp steak sauce, my family's favorite)

 - 1 cup shredded Mozzarella cheese

 - 3-4 ounces (about 100 grams) shaved roast beef (from the deli)

 - In a large frying pan, over medium heat, heat the oil.
 Add the onions, green pepper, sugar, salt, ground pepper, oregano, minced garlic and Worcestershire sauce.
 Sauté over low medium heat until the onions are a nice, caramelized brown.
 Remove from heat.

 - Top the partially baked pizza crust with the steak sauce, followed by the Mozzarella cheese, onions & pepper mixture, shaved roast beef, and finally the Provolone cheese.